 This protocol provides security in three ways.
 First, it prevents tampering in transit.
 Encrypted data cannot be changed while moving through the internet without destroying the data completely.
 Second, HTTPS provides authentication.
 You can usually be sure that data sent via HTTPS connections truly came from where you think it did.
 Finally, HTTPS provides protection from eavesdropping.
 Implemented correctly, no one but the intended recipient should be able to access the data being transmitted.

 AES video encryption

 AES stands for Advanced Encryption Standard.
 TechTarget defines AES as “a symmetric block cipher chosen by the U.S. government to protect classified information and is implemented in software and hardware throughout the world to encrypt sensitive data.”

 In video streaming, broadcasters can add AES video encryption can be to a stream for security purposes.
 When the video is encrypted, a special key scrambles the video content.
 Unless the viewer has the correct access key, they can’t watch the video.
 Furthermore, if they try to intercept it, all they’ll see is a scrambled mess of useless data.

 At the same time, authorized viewers have access to AES-encrypted video via their web browser and a secure HTTPS connection.
-The encryption process is invisible, but provides a significant layer of protection against interception and piracy.
+The encryption process is invisible but provides a significant layer of protection against interception and piracy.

 Exceptions to secure streaming

 Secure online video platform technology is still relatively new, and as such there are a few incompatibilities.
-For example, DaCast supports broadcasting to mobile apps and set-top boxes such as Roku TV.
+For example, Dacast supports broadcasting to mobile apps and set-top boxes such as Roku TV.

 If you want to reach these platforms, however, you’ll have to disable HTTPS delivery.
-You can do this by generating a HLS M3U8 media playlist file; this feature allows you to quickly link your stream to set top boxes.
+You can do this by generating an HLS M3U8 media playlist file; this feature allows you to quickly link your stream to set top boxes.

 What needs protecting?